Honeycomb (song)

 "Honeycomb" is a popular song written by Bob Merrill in 1954.
-The best-selling version was recorded by Jimmie Rodgers and charted at number one on the Billboard Top 100 in 1957.
+The best-selling version was recorded by Jimmie Rodgers and charted at number one on the Billboard Top 100 in 1957 and number one for four weeks in Canada.
 "Honeycomb" also reached number one on the R&B Best Sellers chart and number seven on the Country & Western Best Sellers in Stores chart.
 It became a gold record.
 The song is referenced in the McGuire Sisters hit song "Sugartime", in which the soloist sings the line "Just be my honeycomb" and the word "honeycomb" is echoed by the other sisters and the male chorus.

+Film feature

-In 2020, Jimmie Rodgers' version was featured in the Netflix psychological thriller film, The Devil All the Time.
+In 2020, Jimmie Rodgers' version was featured in the Netflix psychological thriller film The Devil All the Time.

+In 1999 film The Iron Giant, the song was featured when Hogarth entered his mother's restaurant.